-The 15,000 metre exploration drilling program, with six drills operational, continued during the second quarter of 2012 with nineteen additional holes being drilled covering 3,852 metres mainly on the Kearney and Joshua veins.
+The 15,000 metre exploration drilling program continued during the third quarter of 2012 with twenty one holes being drilled covering 3,177 metres mainly on the Joshua and Kerr veins.
 This exploration program is seeking to expand the resources on veins close to the existing operating gold mine.
 Assay results released to date from both the drilling and channel sampling programmes have been encouraging with significant gold intersections being identified at depth.

 Earlier in the year the Company appointed ACA Howe International Ltd to prepare an Interim Resource for the Omagh Gold Project to Canadian National Instrument NI 43-101 standard.
-The report will include drilling results and analyses received to June 2012 and will identify all resources discovered at that date.
-This interim report was published subsequent to June 30, 2012 and was filed on SEDAR in August 2012.
-A further report is scheduled later in the year when the 15,000 metre drilling program has been completed.
+This interim report, which is based on drilling results and analyses received up to June 2012, together with a Preliminary Economic Assessment was published during the third quarter and was filed on SEDAR in August 2012.
+A further updated report is scheduled in early 2013 when the 15,000 metre drilling program has been completed.